+(d) If a student denies violation of the policy and is allowed to participate and then subsequently found guilty of the violation, the student shall be moved to the
-(d) If a student denies violation of the policy and is allowed to participate and then subsequently found guilty of the violation, the student shall be moved to the consequence as outlined in Section 2.
-If the student is already at that level, the one-calendar year suspension shall be extended to two years.

-(e) Specific Organizations National Honor Society - may not be eligible for membership during semester of violation; membership shall be rescinded if already a member.
+- (d) If a student denies violation of the policy and is allowed to participate and then subsequently found guilty of the violation, the student shall be moved to the consequence as outlined in Section 2.
+If the student is already at that level, the one-calendar year suspension shall be extended to two years. - (e) Specific Organizations National Honor Society may not be eligible for membership during semester of violation; membership shall be rescinded if already a member.
 A student may not participate in vocal/instrumental music trips or performances that do not affect his/her grade during the semester of violation (high school) or the period of violation (middle school).
 He/she may, however, have the consequences mitigated by participating in the counseling option as specified in subsection "c."

-Section 2.Subsequent Offense - all activities in which a student is involved will be subject to the following consequences:
+Section 2.
+Subsequent Offense - all activities in which a student is involved will be subject to the following consequences:

-(a) IHSA activities - Suspension for one calendar year, shall not be eligible for nomination to the all-conference team, and shall not be eligible for any other award in that sport.

-(b) Non-IHSA activities - Suspension from all conventions, trips, or contests, or awards for one calendar year.
+- (a) IHSA activities Suspension for one calendar year, shall not be eligible for nomination to the all-conference team, and shall not be eligible for any other award in that sport. - (b) Non-IHSA activities Suspension from all conventions, trips, or contests, or awards for one calendar year.